garimaj2108/Lab-Session-7/README.md

 Redesign Link:
 https://public.tableau.com/profile/garima8871#!/vizhome/FinancialMarketsdonotpunishdatabreaches/Story1?publish=yes

-In this visualization I have compared three large data breaches from companies like Equifax (2017), Anthem(2015) and Verizon(2017).
+In this visualization I have compared three large data breaches from companies like Equifax (2017), Anthem(2015) and Verizon(2017) and their corresponding stock price trends.

+# Claim
+"Financial markets do not punish data breaches"